evkx/evkx.github.io/content/models/mercedes/eqc/EQC_400_4MATIC/_index.md

 The car has four regular doors and a tailgate.
 The tailgate is electric powered.

+There is only one roof for this model.

 ## Interior

 You can choose between different types of seats, seat materials, and interior styling.
 The seat layout is the traditional five seats with two in front and three seats in the rear.